 To obtain a per capita production function, divide each input in Figure 20.2(a) by the population.
 This creates a second aggregate production function where the output is GDP per capita (that is, GDP divided by population).
 The inputs are the average level of human capital per person, the average level of physical capital per person, and the level of technology per person—see Figure 20.2(b).
 The result of having population in the denominator is mathematically appealing.
 Increases in population lower per capita income.
 However, increasing population is important for the average person only if the rate of income growth exceeds population growth.
 A more important reason for constructing a per capita production function is to understand the contribution of human and physical capital.

-When society increases the level of capital per person, the result is called capital deepening.
+When society increases the level of capital per person, we call the result capital deepening.
 The idea of capital deepening can apply both to additional human capital per worker and to additional physical capital per worker.

-Physical capital deepening in the U.S. economy is shown in Figure 20.6.
+Figure 20.6 shows physical capital deepening in the U.S. economy.
 The average U.S. worker in the late 2000s was working with physical capital worth almost three times as much as that of the average worker of the early 1950s.

 Growth Accounting Studies

 Since the late 1950s, economists have conducted growth accounting studies to determine the extent to which physical and human capital deepening and technology have contributed to growth.
 The usual approach uses an aggregate production function to estimate how much of per capita economic growth can be attributed to growth in physical capital and human capital.
-These two inputs can be measured, at least roughly.
+We can measure these two inputs at least roughly.
 The part of growth that is unexplained by measured inputs, called the residual, is then attributed to growth in technology.
-The exact numerical estimates differ from study to study and from country to country, depending on how researchers measured these three main factors over what time horizons.
+The exact numerical estimates differ from study to study and from country to country, depending on how researchers measured these three main factors and over what time horizons.
 For studies of the U.S. economy, three lessons commonly emerge from growth accounting studies.